archipel-network/archipel-core/doc/ud3tn_aap.md

 ### Bundle reception message (RECVBUNDLE)

-The *RECVBUNDLE* message can only be sent by the server (µPCN).
+The *RECVBUNDLE* message can only be sent by the server (µD3TN).
 It is encoded in the same manner as the *SENDBUNDLE* message but instead contains the bundle's source EID:

 ```
 +--------+--------+--------+--------+--------+--------+--------+--------+